decent-labs/topaz/README.md

   </a>
 </p>

+- **Secure Data with Any Blockchain.** Using a blockchain-agnostic protocol, Topaz can easily be adapted to work with any public blockchain.
+The default blockchain is Ethereum.

 - **Simplify Blockchain Software Development.** Integrate any existing application with a blockchain, enabling blockchain use cases without smart contract development or prior experience in blockchain development.